How to Get Some Relief For Your Sore, Cracked Nipples (As a Result of Breastfeeding)

-If I had to pick one single pump, I’d go with the Medela Pump in Style Advanced (click here to check price), the version that comes with the travel tote.
+If I had to pick one single pump, I’d go with the Medela Pump in Style Advanced (click here to check price on Amazon), the version that comes with the travel tote.

 It’s just amazing and I don’t know what I’d do without it.
 It’s a double electric breast pump that can be used either plugged into the wall or with AA batteries, which is really nice.

 It doesn’t run that long on batteries, though.
 It’s really only meant as a backup, or for times when you need to pump but can’t be around an outlet.
 Like at work, maybe.